Jump to Navigation

 Otaviano Canuto, Matheus Cavallari, 21 May 2013The global financial crisis has shattered the confidence of many established principles of monetary policy and financial supervision.
 This column argues that the two should not remain separate, and maps out the major challenges faced by their complementary implementation.Full Article: Integrating monetary policy and macroprudential regulation

-• The Global Risk Landscape For 2013
+• The future: Global imbalances3

 Latest